A lot or a little?

 Is it any good?

-The Late Show's time slot puts it in direct competition with Jimmy Kimmel Live and The Tonight Show with Jimmy Fallon, whose hosts' epic pranks and star-studded lip-sync battles often go viral, fueled by social-networking shares among teens and 20-somethings.
-But Colbert's late-night shenanigans, while fun, feel a lot more traditional by comparison, courting a slightly older audience with the wisdom to keep watching.
+The show's sarcastic and razor-sharp satire features Stephen Colbert's humble, polished, and occasional kooky style of humor that was a trademark of The Colbert Report.
+The show's time slot puts it in direct competition with Jimmy Kimmel Live and The Tonight Show with Jimmy Fallon, whose hosts' epic pranks and star-studded lip-sync battles make them hits among teens and 20-somethings.
+However, Colbert's late-night shenanigans, while fun, feel a lot more traditional by comparison, courting a slightly older audience.

 Talk to your kids about ...